top of page

 03. The light contained rubber covers for ease of assembly, disassembly, and manufacturability.

-04. The translucent plastic cover for each LED had a refracting pattern which heightening the light dispersion.
+04. The cover for each LED had a refracting pattern heightening light dispersion.
 The six lights combined produced shadowless lighting.
 This is essential technology for medical lighting devices.

 CURRENT MARKET PRODUCTS ANALYSIS